 For aspiring oceanographers, experience aboard a working research vessel offers a foundation in the more practical aspects of conducting science at sea.
-This shipboard experience allows students to fully participate in field methods and provides unparalleled insight into the logistics required to plan and execute a research cruise.
+This shipboard experience, funded by the Dalhousie-BIOS Experiential Learning Fund, allows students to fully participate in field methods and provides unparalleled insight into the logistics required to plan and execute a research cruise.
 The partnership between Dalhousie and BIOS provides Dalhousie graduate students with the opportunity to participate in an internship that includes a 5-day Bermuda Atlantic Time-series Study (BATS) research cruise aboard the R/V Atlantic Explorer.

 The Bermuda Atlantic Time-series Study